| Date of publishing: 5th

 you say has been the most challenging aspect of doing

+the show?
 Jordan Hinson: Umm, I think finding

 the character, in a sense.
 I wasn’t really happy